benjag/magazine/wp-content/plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 == Description ==

 **Social Sharing Buttons by GetSocial.io** is a freemium WordPress all in one toolkit to help you grow your shares, traffic and followers.
 Get more Visitors, Conversions, Subscribers, Shares and Revenue from your site.
-Increase your shares, followers & conversionswith GetSocial. **This is a freemium plugin so there are some free apps and some paid apps, depending on your needs**
+Increase your shares, followers & conversions with GetSocial. **This is a freemium plugin so there are some free apps and some paid apps, depending on your needs** Now integrating with MailChimp.

 —

-**Partnership with WP Slimstat**: As of June/2015 we started providing all Slimstat users free social sharing analytics.
-We provide a list of top shared posts and shares count in top social networks.
+**Integration with MailChimpt**: As of October/2015 we started providing a native integration with MailChimp to our paid customers.
+Users of the Subscriber Bar & Price Alert features (both paid) are now able to push emails automatically, in real-time, to their MailChimp lists.

 —